newrelic/terraform-provider-newrelic/website/docs/r/notification_channel.html.markdown

   * `project` - (Required) A map of key/value pairs that represents the jira project id.
   * `issuetype` - (Required) A map of key/value pairs that represents the issue type id.
 * `EMAIL`
-  * `subject` - (Required) A map of key/value pairs that represents the email subject title.
+  * `subject` - (Optional) A map of key/value pairs that represents the email subject title.
   * `customDetailsEmail` - (Optional) A map of key/value pairs that represents the email custom details.
 * `PAGERDUTY_SERVICE_INTEGRATION`
   * `summary` - (Required) A map of key/value pairs that represents the summery.